-More than 92,000 outdoor wooden folding chairs were recalled after 18 reports of the chairs breaking including 15 people who fell.
-According to an alert issued by the U.S. Consumer Product Safety Commission (CPSC), TJX Companies Inc. has recalled these outdoor, wooden folding chairs that could collapse or unexpectedly break even when people are sitting on them.
+More than 92,000 outdoor wooden folding chairs were recalled after 18 reports of the chairs breaking, including 15 people who fell.
+According to an alert issued by the U.S. Consumer Product Safety Commission (CPSC), TJX Companies Inc. has recalled these outdoor, wooden folding chairs that could collapse or unexpectedly break even when people sit on them.

 Injuries Reported from Falls

-So far, there have been 18 reports of these recalled chairs breaking or collapsing including 15 people who fell and sustained injuries such as cuts, back injuries and neck injuries.
+So far, 18 reports of these recalled chairs breaking or collapsing, including 15 people who fell and sustained injuries such as cuts, back injuries, and neck injuries.
 The recalled chairs were sold at T.J.
-Maxx, Marshalls and HomeGoods stores, or online at tjmaxx.com or sierra.com from June 2018 through January 2021 for about $30.
+Maxx, Marshalls, and HomeGoods stores or online at tjmaxx.com or sierra.com from June 2018 through January 2021 for about $30.

 Product Liability Issues

-Product manufacturers have a responsibility to produce items that are safe for consumers to use.
-When they fail to do so and the products cause injuries, consumers may be able to file a product liability lawsuit seeking compensation for the injuries, damages and losses they have sustained.
+Product manufacturers are responsible for producing safe items for consumers to use.
+When they fail to do so and the products cause injuries, consumers may be able to file a product liability lawsuit seeking compensation for the injuries, damages, and losses they have sustained.
 Victims in such cases may also be able to file a class action lawsuit seeking damages.
 In cases where the injuries are not severe, a class action lawsuit is a good way to hold manufacturers of defective products accountable.

 A product defect claim may involve a flaw that occurred during the manufacturing process.
-It may also involve a design flaw or a failure on the part of the manufacturer to warn consumers about the product’s inherent dangers.
+It may also involve a design flaw or a failure by the manufacturer to warn consumers about the product’s inherent dangers.
 A product liability claim may be filed against a manufacturer, retailer, distributor or other parties.
-An experienced product defect attorney will be able to advise injured victims and their families regarding their legal rights and options.
+An experienced product defect attorney can advise injured victims and their families regarding their legal rights and options.